KankakeeCommunityCollege/coronavirus/_accordions/CRRSAA-information-and-reporting.md

 **Is there an application required?**
 {: .mb-0}

 Yes, a HEERF II application is required.
-Eligible students will receive an application link to their student email account or can access the [HEERF II Application form](https://form.jotform.com/210905394807964){: target='_blank' rel='noopener noreferrer' }.
+Eligible students have already been awarded.&nbsp;

 **How will I know if I am approved?**
 {: .mb-0}